Michael Berkeley: Membership of the House of Lords

-Since 1995 Berkeley has presented BBC Radio 3's Private Passions, in which celebrities are invited to choose and discuss several pieces of music.
-In December 1997, one of his guests was a 112-year-old Viennese percussionist called Manfred Sturmer, who told anecdotes about Brahms, Clara Schumann, Richard Strauss, Arnold Schoenberg and others so realistically that some listeners did not realise that the whole thing was a hoax perpetrated by Berkeley and John Sessions.
-On 30 December 2018, the Prince of Wales was the guest on Private Passions, in order to mark the passing of over one thousand editions of the programme, and to celebrate the prince's 70th birthday.

 Personal life

 Berkeley has been married twice.
 His first marriage was to the literary agent Deborah Rogers.
 The marriage lasted from 1979 until her death in April 2014.
 The couple adopted a daughter, Jessica.
 Berkeley composed his Violin Concerto (in memoriam D.R.), premiered in July 2016 at The Proms, in tribute to Rogers.
-In June 2016, Berkeley married Elizabeth West.
+In June 2016, Berkeley married Elizabeth West, who had previously been married to Salman Rushdie, formerly a client of Deborah Rogers.
 Berkeley has a residence in London and a farm in Wales.